lagom/lagom/docs/manual/java/guide/cluster/Serialization.md

 @[jsonable](code/docs/home/serialization/AbstractUser.java)

-Note that we're using the [[Immutables|Immutable#Immutables]] library here, so this will generate an immutable `User` class.
+Note that we're using the [[Immutables|Immutable]] library here, so this will generate an immutable `User` class.
 This is the reason for adding the `@JsonDeserialize` annotation.

 ### Jackson Modules